LandRegistry/land-registry-elements/README.md

 - Fix image paths
 - Sort out any duplications in ie.js and polyfills.js
 - Get nodemon working in the centos dev env
+- Check to see whether gzip is enabled on production

 - Do I need to build the login form?
 - What things can we update on webseal